 How do I use it?

+Some clients expect to see detailed hourly reports, while others are ok with a higher level picture.
 At a minimum, a Status Report should include the following:

 - Total Project Cost, budget overview, budget remaining

 - What was achieved in the past month and what is planned next

 - Updates on timeline

 - Risks, blockers, and decisions

 Present your project status with a clear, professional breakdown with a: